-This spirulina growth medium is an Indian modification of Zarouk formula that is highly popular among commercial spirulina growers in India and the far east.
+This spirulina growth medium is an Indian modification of the Zarouk formula that is highly popular among commercial spirulina growers in India and the Far East.
 Not only does it simplify the preparation process, saving you the hassle of handling hazardous elements, it also has shown to yield more spirulina at lower production costs.

 Is this Spirulina Cultivation Formula Organic?